 Most people understand that the healthier they are, the happier they will be.
-Establishing healthy eating and exercise habits help people maintain the right weight and contribute to better brain function and a stronger immune system.
-Although most people want to start living healthier lives, it isn’t easy for some people to make big changes.
-That is why it’s important to start with some changes you can make, and then go from there.
+Healthy eating and exercise habits help people maintain the right weight and contribute to better brain function and a more robust immune system.
+Although most people want to start living healthier lives, it isn’t easy for some people to make significant changes.
+That is why beginning with some changes you can create is essential, and then going from there.
 The beginning step is to evaluate yourself and make steps for a healthier future during National Healthy Weight Week.

-In honor of Healthy Weight Week, it is important to understand the state of your body and to understand your body type and B.M.I.
+In honor of Healthy Weight Week, it is essential to understand your body’s state and your body type and B.M.I.
 (Body Mass Index).
-A healthy weight is different for each person depending on a few factors including your body type, genes, environment, and age.
+A healthy weight differs for each person depending on a few factors, including body type, genes, environment, and age.
 Body mass index (BMI) is a person’s weight in kilograms divided by the square of height in meters.
-BMI is an easy screening method for weight categories—underweight, healthy weight, overweight, and obesity.
+BMI is an easy screening method for weight categories—underweight, healthy, overweight, and obesity.
 Click the links below to determine your BMI:

 - For those 20 years and older: Adult BMI Calculator | Healthy Weight, Nutrition, and Physical Activity | CDC

 - For Ages 2 through 19 years: BMI Calculator Child and Teen | Healthy Weight | CDC